 The S.S.
 Georgette, a two mast steamer was involved in two historic incidents in Western Australia its very short life.
 In 1876 the Georgette was involved in the chase of the Catalpa.
 The Catalpa, was a vessel harbouring a group of Fenian political prisoners who had made a daring escape from Fremantle prison.

-Later that year the Georgette took on water and struck rocks at Calgardup Bay.
+Later that year the Georgette took on water and struck rocks at Calgardup Bay, on Redgate Beach.
 If it wasn’t for the brave efforts of Sam Isaacs and Grace Bussell many crew and passengers would have perished.

 Brief History of the S.S.
 Georgette

 The S.S.
 Georgette was built in Dumbarton, Scotland in 1872.
 The iron screw-steamer had two masts with a schooner rig, was 46.2m long, 6.9m wide, 3.4m deep and weighed over 200 ton.
 The ship had the capacity to carry about 460 tons.

 In 1873 the Georgette was sold for 14,000 pounds to a West Australian buyer and arrived in Fremantle in September of the same year.
 The role of the Georgette was mainly carrying passengers and small trade from Fremantle to Albany.